Vermont

 Real-world test: the South Burlington ICE raid footage

 Vermont's records-based approach to bodycam access was tested in March 2026.
 During a March 11 immigration enforcement operation in South Burlington that drew protesters and led to a confrontation between demonstrators and law enforcement, U.S. Immigration and Customs Enforcement agents, Vermont State Police, and South Burlington police were all on scene.
 Vermont Public filed public-records requests with the state police and the South Burlington and Burlington police departments seeking the bodycam footage.
-South Burlington police denied the request outright, citing a pending case that could deprive a person of a right to a fair trial, tracking the language of § 317(c)(5)(A).
-Burlington's mayor upheld that denial on appeal, according to Vermont Public.
-Vermont State Police did not deny the request outright but said it needed additional time to collect and review the recordings.
+South Burlington police denied its own request outright, citing a pending case that could deprive a person of a right to a fair trial, tracking the language of § 317(c)(5)(A); as of the report, the city had not yet responded to Vermont Public's appeal of that denial.
+Burlington police separately denied its own request, also citing the fair-trial exemption, while interim police chief Shawn Burke told the Burlington City Council the department was withholding footage over an internal investigation into use-of-force complaints and a pending FBI request for the same material; Vermont Public appealed that denial, and Burlington's mayor, Emma Mulvaney-Stanak, upheld it, according to Vermont Public.
+Vermont State Police did not deny its own request outright but said it needed additional time to collect and review the recordings.
 The episode shows how Vermont's fair-trial and investigation exemptions operate when a high-profile incident and an active case intersect: release is not automatic even when public interest in the footage is high.

 Is a civilian allowed to record the police in Vermont?